About Coyote

 I'm an under-sized, un-athletic guy who likes to run and bike long distances.
 Despite a history of problems with my heart, kidneys, asthma, and anemia, I've always loved getting outside and moving around.
 Halfway through college, I took up long-distance running and discovered bike touring.

 Since then, I've gone on self-supported bike tours in 16 countries, logged roughly 6,000 km of backpacking, and set course records in six marathons and four ultramarathons.
-Currently, I'm a high school math teacher in the beautiful Texas Hill Country.
+In the future, my bucket list includes the Baja Divide, the Continental Divide Trail, the Te Araroa, and if time allows, all 17 EuroVelo routes.

 Coyote's Travels